sebastiencs/Corewar_x86/README.md

 ![Alt text](img/corewar.png?raw=true "Corewar ASM")

 Corewar_x86 is a Virtual Machine fully written in Assembly language using Intel syntax.
-It's fully functional, if you found bug please report them.
+It's fully functional, if you found bugs please report them.
 This project derived from the 'Corewar' project [https://github.com/sebastiencs/corewar] written in C.
+It doesn't include the Assembler, only the VM.

 Tested with Fedora 20 x86_64.
 I needed to install some librairies: